Azure/AppConfiguration-JavaScriptImporter/README.md

 ## Getting started

 The readme for each package contains code samples and package information.
-This readme is located in its respective folder within `/libraries` directory.
+Each readme is located in its respective folder within `/libraries` directory.
 The same readme file can be found on the landing page for the package in [npm](https://www.npmjs.com/).

 ## Contributing